 - 1 tsp. sea salt

-- Cover your ribs with white vinegar and water in a 2:1 ratio.
+- Cover your ribs with vinegar and water in a 2:1 ratio.
 Mix in a teaspoon of sea salt and soak 12 hours or overnight.
 (Place container in the fridge.)

 - In the morning, drain ribs thoroughly.

 - Sprinkle each side of your ribs generously with sea salt, black pepper and garlic powder.

 - Heavily coat each side with Chinese 5-spice powder until most of the meat appears covered in dark orange powder.

 - Gently rub the seasonings into the meat on both sides, then place the ribs upright on their ends into your slow cooker.
 (It's OK if they lean!)